What Causes a Car to Catch on Fire after a Crash?

 You might not realize that airbags actually don’t fill with air.
 They fill with gas when deployed.
 When a collision occurs, a small device, about the size of an aspirin pill, ignites.
 The ignition converts the device from a solid to a gas, which only takes a fraction of a second to fill the bag.
 When this process goes wrong, however, the airbag can catch fire after an impact.

 But faulty airbags don’t just cause burns.
 They can cause other types of extreme damage to the body.
-Manufacturers have sometimes used very unstable propellants which exploded suddenly, even when there was no crash.
+Manufacturers have sometimes used very unstable propellants, which exploded suddenly, even when there was no crash.
 This led to metal fragments racing through the inside of a car, much like the fragments inside a hand grenade.

 Mechanical Defects

 You learned a little bit already about how certain design defects can contribute to the development of a fire after a collision.
 There are many types of mechanical defects that can do the same thing.
-These include oil pans that leak due to being made of defective materials, and engine blocks that corrode too easily, contributing to the leaking of flammable fluids.

-What Happens if My Car Catches on Fire, but Someone Else is At Fault for the Accident?
+What Happens if My Car Catches on Fire, but Someone Else Is at Fault for the Accident?

 When a collision takes place due to another driver’s negligence, any design or mechanical defects that exist can become magnified, with terrible consequences.
 If this happens, the injury victim is going to need to prove they weren’t to blame.
 This takes solid evidence.